top of page

 Player Overview

-Keyshawn Hall is a skilled, versatile scorer who has proven his ability to score against top competition in the Big 12.
+Keyshawn Hall is a skilled, versatile scorer who has proven his ability to score against top competition.
 A lefty with a slight hitch in his jumper, Hall still knocks down shots efficiently, showing range and fluidity as both a shooter and slasher.
 He effectively uses his size to back down smaller defenders and has the length to finish well around the rim with either hand.

 Despite his offensive prowess, Hall has defensive lapses, often due to the energy he expends on offense.
 He lacks elite foot speed and hasn’t shown consistent defensive engagement.
 Additionally, his position at the next level remains unclear—he’s not a traditional wing, and his ball-handling isn’t advanced enough to be a primary playmaker.

-"At 6'7" and 235 lbs., Hall has a unique and versatile skill set.
-I wish he were a bit more athletic, but he’s certainly a talent worth monitoring.— Matt Babcock, NBA Draft Analyst
+"At 6'7" and 240 lbs., Hall has a unique and versatile skill set.
+I wish he were a bit more athletic, but he’s certainly a talent worth monitoring." — Matt Babcock, NBA Draft Analyst

 Strengths